-Knight Masons councils are honorary bodies who extends invitations for membership to active, hard-working Royal Arch Freemasons.
-The membership includes many of the leaders of Masonry in the United States, and is considered an honor earned by service to the craft.
+The Knight Masons is an honorary body that extends invitations for membership to active, hard-working Royal Arch Freemasons.
+The membership includes many of the leaders of Masonry in the United States and is considered an honor earned by service to the craft.
 In the United States, Freemasons are not supposed to ask for membership in Knight Masonry, but rather wait to be invited.
 One is required to be a Royal Arch Freemason in good standing in his lodge and chapter, be recommended for membership, and pass a unanimous ballot.

 The Mission Statement from the Grand Council of Knight Masons, USA, is:

 The Grand Council of Knight Masons of the United States of America, in consideration of its origin strives to:

 - Perpetuate the ancient rituals of the Irish Masonic Canon, (the "Green" degrees) by promoting their frequent and regular conferral inits constituent councils, and by its expectation that such conferral will be executed with an accuracy, a precision, and a dramatic power congruent with the highest traditions of the Masonic institution.

 - Elevate to membership in its constituent councils only those Freemasons who in their character and persons have amply and thoroughly demonstrated in their Masonic lives, by means of a faithful attachment to the institution, a true and honorable record of service to its goals, and a genuine dedication to its high ideals.